Tan Chor Jin: Robbery and murder

 Early on the morning of 15 February 2006, at a HDB block in Serangoon, a family living in one of the block's second-floor units was robbed of their valuables, with the patriarch of the family being shot dead.

 In that same morning, the police were contacted and they arrived at the scene.
 They entered the flat of the family, and found a dead body riddled with five gunshot wounds in one of the rooms.
-The victim was recognised as Lim Hock Soon (林福顺 (Lín Fúshùn)), a 41-year-old owner of a famous nightclub in Singapore (the Las Vegas KTV lounge on Havelock Road).
+The victim was recognised as Lim Hock Soon (林福顺 (Lín Fúshùn, Lîm Hok-sūn)), a 41-year-old owner of a famous nightclub in Singapore (the Las Vegas KTV lounge on Havelock Road).
 Lim's family was also earlier robbed of their valuables.
 The police also found a total of six used cartridges on the floor of the study, along with a chair that was damaged by one of the spent bullets.
 The wounds were found on Lim's left arm, right temple, right cheek, back and, left thigh.

-According to Lim's 33-year-old Malaysian wife Kok Pooi Leng (郭佩玲 (Guō Pèilíng)), Lim's 13-year-old daughter, and Lim's 22-year-old Indonesian maid Risa Erawati Ning Tyas, all three of them testified that they were being threatened by a Chinese man wearing black clothes and black cap, who was holding a gun and a knife.
+According to Lim's 33-year-old Malaysian wife Kok Pooi Leng (郭佩玲 (Guō Pèilíng, Gwok3 Pui3 Ling4)), Lim's 13-year-old daughter, and Lim's 22-year-old Indonesian maid Risa Erawati Ning Tyas, all three of them testified that they were being threatened by a Chinese man wearing black clothes and black cap, who was holding a gun and a knife.
 The complete sequence of events started at 55 minutes past six o’clock when Lim's daughter, the first and only child of Lim and his wife, was preparing to go to school.
 She saw the man appearing at her doorstep, telling her to go inside as he wanted to rob them.
 Risa, who often would bring her employer's daughter to school, was also held at gun point by the man.

 After locking the door, the gunman forced the maid and daughter into the living room.
 Lim, who was sleeping on a mattress inside the living room, was rudely awakened by the gunman, who pointed the gun at him and told him and the others to go into the master bedroom, where Lim's wife was also awakened from her sleep.
 Having forced all four into the master bedroom, the robber forced Lim's wife to surrender their valuables and place them in his bag.
 Then, the gunman told Lim to tie up his family with towels.